davidbmaier/totd-bot/README.md

 **Disclaimer:** This bot uses undocumented APIs (and libraries based on them), so it may break at any time - potentially indefinitely if Nadeo/Ubisoft decide to close off those APIs.

 **Extra disclaimer:** This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
-If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite#5113).
+If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite).

 ## What can this bot do? 🤖